 Residential electricity rates

 The rate you pay for your electricity covers the cost of providing you with electricity service.
-Rates are subject to change; how they are designed is reviewed approximately every five years.
+Rates are subject to change at least once per year; how they are designed is reviewed approximately every five years.
 The BC Utilities Commission (BCUC) reviews and approves all rate decisions.

 About current rates

-Rates includes everything we do to bring electricity to your home, from buying or generating electricity to sending it along the many power lines, substations and poles in between.
+Rates include everything we do to bring electricity to your home, from buying or generating electricity to sending it along the many power lines, substations and poles in between.

 Find current rates for homes.